NOOOO-oooo/Social-media-API/README.md

-This image represents the relaiton between tables.
+This image represents the relation between tables.

 both the friends and the likes table represent a many-to-many relation.